jflessau/botto/README.md

 `!reminder 2 hours: Feed the cat`
 `!reminder 10d: Go swimming`

-Set recurring reminder:
+Recurring:
 `!remind every 2h: Drink water`

-Set reminder with a random time:
+With a random time:
 `!remind 1-3d: Go to the gym`

-Set recurring reminder with a random time:
+Recurring with a random time:
 `!remind every 10 to 20 days: Do the thing`

 The random time interval is recalculated each time the reminder is sent, meaning a 1-3 day reminder could trigger after `1.5` days the first time and `2.2` days the next.